 Best Free Apps for Students for iOS and Android: Elementary School to College

 Good news, students, parents and teachers everywhere: There is life beyond Evernote!
-In fact, there are so many educational apps and guides out there that is seems impossible to find the best one, and when you believe you have, it turns out it's expensive or not compatible with your device.
+In fact, there are so many educational apps and guides out there that it seems impossible to find the best one, and when you believe you have, it turns out it's expensive or not compatible with your device.

 Stay with us at OneHowTo, because we have a guide to the best free apps for students for iOS and Android.
 We'll walk you through all educational levels, from elementary to postgraduate school, and add some apps especially for teachers as well.